d2l-ai/d2l-en/chapter_linear-classification/image-classification-dataset.md

                 self.batch_size).map(resize_fn).shuffle(shuffle_buf))
 ```

-To see how this works, let's load a minibatch of images by invoking the newly-added `train_dataloader` method.
+To see how this works, let's load a minibatch of images by invoking the `train_dataloader` method.
 It contains 64 images.

 ```{.python .input}
 %%tab all